agavrel/42_CheatSheet/README.md

 }
 ```

 ---
-### 0x01 Naming conventions

-I once met a developer who was using hp and mp instead of x and y for coordinates.
-It was surely funny, original and a very good reference to JRPG... but it was not suitable name.
-The function name should always be:
-* In English, forget about chauvinism!
-* At least 5 letters.
-It is okay to have shorter exceptionally for well-known variables like int index -> int i, temporary -> tmp and pointer -> ptr.
-* Self-explanatory: build_graph instead of graph or build_it
-* For long name use either camel case (saveClientConfig) or snake case (save_client_config) and stick to one style.

----
-### 0x02 Using flags for projects' options
+### 0x03 Using flags for projects' options

 For each project you will often have to parse flag input.
 In Linux the flag usually come after a '-' and allow for extra functionalities.
-It is quite useful know how you can store such critical information into only 4 bytes *which is sizeof(integer)*
+It is quite useful know how to store such critical information into only 4 bytes *which is sizeof(integer)*

 ```c
 static int	ft_strchr_index(char *s, int c)
 {